What is AKS Security

 AKS Security Logs

-AKS security logs and AKS audit logs offer an important feature that helps you gain new insights into your K8s deployments.
+AKS security logs and AKS audit logs (AKS's form of Kubernetes audit logs) offer an important feature that helps you gain new insights into your K8s deployments.
 Even though you're already running a containerized application that streamlines deployment, you can always make an app run better and enhance access controls.

 That's where AKS insights come in and help your IT staff.
 AKS provides you with genuinely helpful Kubernetes audit admin logs.
 You save time by reading Kubernetes audit logs that easily assimilate important information in one place with a chronological list of calls made to your Kubernetes API server.
 Quickly spot suspicious API requests and create monitoring alerts for suspicious API calls.
 These security logs make it easier to spot misuse and deny excessive permissions.